rohitashwin/waygum/README.md

 ### Screenshots

 The screenshots show how the code looks and how the generated html looks.
 The default html codegen doesn't have any styles, this is just one example styling.
-The styles are extremely and you need to modify very few selectors.
+The styling is extremely simple and you need to modify very few selectors.

 > #### Section Heading
 <img width="441" alt="Screenshot 2022-12-29 at 12 07 31 PM" src="https://user-images.githubusercontent.com/119449399/209929668-2b548e1d-f654-4cbb-8201-08973a54f4c9.png">